 Greater Orlando Human Trafficking Task Force

-The mission of The Lifeboat Project is to raise awareness of human trafficking through long-term aftercare, residential programs, and education.
+The mission of The Lifeboat Project is to raise awareness of the issue of human trafficking and empower the lives of survivors through long-term aftercare, residential programs, and education.